audiBookning/Angular-3d-with-math-gl-and-svg.js/README.md

   - scale and scale\* not being updated or used correctly
   - stretchMatrix the same...
   - polygons, nodesHash the same...
+  - some poligons are not rendered correctly at some times because of the random color generated are not correct.
+Sometimes they only have 4 digits instead of 6

   ## Svg3D and Object3d